PavanRangani/docs/docs/prd/banking/banking.md

 For Joint page sorting is slightly different as follows

 - Under each table records are primary sorting on Entity type (Like sequence - Individual, Joint).
 Sort alphabetically within entity type
-- Secondary sorting on Asset Name
+- Secondary sorting on the `Account Nickname`.